onewelcome/identity-cloud-documentation/docs/products/access/topics/authentication-methods/authentication-methods.md

 ##### Preparing a JWK Set (self-signed)

-Currently, OneWelcome only supports EC P-256 keys.
+OneWelcome supports Elliptic Curve (min P-256) or RSA (min key length 2048) formats.

 A [Java command-line utility](https://github.com/mitreid-connect/json-web-key-generator/releases/download/json-web-key-generator-0.8.2/json-web-key-generator.jar) created by Justin Richer can be used to generate keys in JWK format.